Information From The American Podiatric Medical Association

-The podiatric physician will examine the area and may perform diagnostic X-rays to rule out problems of the bone.
+At the Foot & Ankle Clinics of Utah, one of our podiatrists will examine your heel pain and may perform diagnostic X-rays to rule out problems of the bone.

-Early treatment might involve oral or injectable anti-inflammatory medication, exercise and shoe recommendations, taping or strapping, or use of shoe inserts or orthotic devices.
+Heel pain treatment at our Utah offices might involve oral or injectable anti-inflammatory medication, exercise and shoe recommendations, taping or strapping, or use of shoe inserts or orthotic devices.
 Taping or strapping supports the foot, placing stressed muscles and tendons in a physiologically restful state.
 Physical therapy may be used in conjunction with such treatments.

 A functional orthotic device may be prescribed for correcting biomechanical imbalance, controlling excessive pronation, and supporting of the ligaments and tendons attaching to the heel bone.
 It will effectively treat the majority of heel and arch pain without the need for surgery.

 Only a relatively few cases of heel pain require more advanced treatments or surgery.
 If surgery is necessary, it may involve the release of the plantar fascia, removal of a spur, removal of a bursa, or removal of a neuroma or other soft-tissue growth.